 Crystal Howard Scott has operated Complete Care Development Center in her Westwood home for 11 years.
 Her program was the first type B home child care provider in Hamilton County to achieve Ohio’s 5-Star Step Up To Quality rating.

-How Crystal Howard-Scott and Complete Care Development Center THRIVE!:
+How Complete Care Development Center THRIVES!:

 Ohio Healthy Programs Award: Complete Care Development Center was awarded the Ohio Healthy Programs (OHP) designation in February 2018.
 OHP is a statewide yearly recognition program for child care providers that commit to providing a healthier environment for the children they serve through written policies, menu enhancements, Step Up To Quality trainings, and family engagement.
 Crystal also completed the 15-hour Healthy Children, Healthy Weights curriculum.